-For the Microsoft Teams discovery, an application with the name Quest Enterprise Reporter Microsoft Teams Discovery will be created.
+For the Microsoft Teams discovery, an application with a name that begins with "Quest Enterprise Reporter Microsoft Teams Discovery" will be created.
 To create this application in your tenant, you must specify an account with administrative access to create applications.
 The account must have the Global Administrator role to be able to create and consent to the application.